Luis Díaz (footballer, born 1997): 2019–2021: Development and adaptation to Portugal

-2021–22: Breakthrough and departure
+2021–2022: Breakthrough and departure

 On 11 September 2021, Díaz scored in a 1–1 away draw against rivals Sporting CP.
-On 9 October, he scored the only goal of a 1–0 UEFA Champions League group stage win over A.C.
-Milan.
+On 9 October, he scored the only goal of a 1–0 Champions League group stage win over AC Milan.

-With two goals in a 4–0 win over Moreirense on 1 November, he reached five goals in his first six league games, best in the league; 27 days later he scored his tenth, a long-range effort in the 2–1 victory over Vitória de Guimarães; this goal earned him the Primeira Liga Goal of the Month award.
+With two goals in a 4–0 win over Moreirense on 1 November, he reached five goals in his first six league games, best in the league; On 28 November, he scored his tenth, a long-range effort in the 2–1 victory over Vitória de Guimarães; this goal earned him the Primeira Liga Goal of the Month award.
 His performances led to him being also named the league's Player of the Month and Forward of the Month for October and November.

 On 19 December, Díaz was named the league's Forward of the Month for the second consecutive month, after scoring four goals and providing three assists.
 Despite leaving Porto halfway through his final season, he was the joint seventh top scorer with 14 goals.
-He, Sérgio Oliveira and Jesús Manuel Corona, all of whom left in January 2022, were issued with league winners' medals.
+Despite leaving Porto in January 2022, he was issued with a winner's medal after the club won the 2021–22 Primeira Liga title.